What Is Frame Damage On A Car?

 damaged car back

-The rear support encompasses the back section of the frame, including the floorboards, rear bumper support, and a pair of unirails.
+The rear support encompasses the back portion of the frame, including the floorboards, rear bumper support, and a pair of unirails.

 Now that you have a more precise idea of what your frame encompasses.
 Let’s look at how to check for frame damage.